Copyright © 1968, 1972, 2004 P.J. Brown, R.D. Eager

 The arithmetic expression yields a pointer as value.
 Calls of the

-CHAIN FROM statement are never nested within one another.
+statement are never nested within one another.

 Action

-TakingCHAIN FROMas two macros as indicated in its suggested structure representation, the first macro is equivalent to:SET CHANPT = %A1.
+as two macros as indicated in its suggested structure representation, the first macro is equivalent to:SET CHANPT = %A1.
 IF CHANPT = NULLPT THEN GO TO %A2.
 [Lab] SET CHLINK = IND(CHANPT)NMand the

-ENDCHmacro is equivalent to:IF CHLINK NE ENDCHN THEN SET CHANPT = CHANPT + CHLINK GO TO Lab ENDwhere
+macro is equivalent to:IF CHLINK NE ENDCHN THEN SET CHANPT = CHANPT + CHLINK GO TO Lab ENDwhere

-Labis some generated label unique to the call ofCHAIN FROM, andENDCHNandNULLPTare the constant-defining macros described in Constants Represented by Identifiers.
+are the constant-defining macros described in Constants Represented by Identifiers.

 L contains three statements for moving about contiguous blocks

 of information.
-These statements are MOVE FROM, MSTACK
+These statements are MOVE FROM

-FROM and MUNSTACK FROM.
+.
 Each statement requires three arguments

 as follows:

-(in the case of MUNSTACK FROM, argument b) is implicit).
-Argument
+(in the case of MUNSTACK FROM

 c) is always represented by an arithmetic expression, yielding a